-In this article, we will give you an overview of Porter’s Five Forces, explain key pitfalls you need to avoid during industry analysis, give you two examples of the model in real-world, and show you three possible strategies you can undertake to create a winning position in your industry and among your competition.
+In this article, we will give you an overview of Porter’s Five Forces competitive analysis framework, explain key pitfalls you need to avoid during industry analysis, give you examples of the model in real-world, and show you possible strategies you can undertake to create a winning position in your industry and among your competition.

 - Porter’s Five Forces are Threat of new entrants, Bargaining power of buyers, Bargaining power of suppliers, Threat of new substitutes, and Competitive rivalry.

 - This framework helps strategists understand what makes an industry profitable and provides insights needed to make strategic choices.

 - It’s applicable to any industry and company size.

 - Pros: A strategic tool that gives you a complete picture of what drives profitability and helps you identify disruptive trends early on.

 - Cons: This tool is outside-in and requires a great deal of research and analysis to uncover new information.